realdustsans/realdustsans/README.md

     <b>　　｡　　𝄞　　info </b>
   </summary>

-𓈒 ⠀call us by zombi/axel/murder, any nicknames is fine!
+𓈒 ⠀hi im soren, zombi/axel collectively. any nicknames is fine!

-𓈒 ⠀17 year old , he/they pronouns only
+𓈒 ⠀bodily 17 years old , he/they pronouns only

 𓈒 ⠀medically recognized P-DID system , most pages is about host

 𓈒 ⠀taken by our lovely partner, hi augustine!!
+7.19.26

-𓈒 ⠀if im on ponytown im prob offtab, so it's best to whisper me. there's a high chance i will respond late
+𓈒 ⠀if im on ponytown im prob offtab, so it's best to whisper me. there's a HIGH chance i will respond late.

 𓈒 ⠀c+h is heavily enc , i love sitting with people!!
 99% of the time, im at UT area

 𓈒 ⠀we switch between using plural and singular

 </details>